Caiaphas ossuary: History

 The Caiaphas ossuary is a highly decorated ossuary twice inscribed "Joseph, son of Caiaphas" which held the bones of a 60-year-old male.
 The limestone ossuary measures c.
 37 cm high by 75 cm long and is housed in the Israel Museum, Jerusalem.

 It has been suggested that it belonged to Joseph, son of Caiaphas, known as the High Priest of Israel Caiaphas in the New Testament.
-This identification is disputed.
 According to the Canonical gospels, Caiaphas was the major antagonist of Jesus.

 It should be distinguished from the less ornate Miriam ossuary, which came to light in June 2011.
 The latter is a looted, though authenticated artifact from the Valley of Elah, bearing the inscription: "Miriam daughter of Yeshua son of Caiapha, priest of Ma’azya from Beit Imri".

 The chamber tomb was discovered by construction workers in November 1990.
 It was located in the Peace Forest, near the North Talpiot neighborhood.
 The workers' superintendent reported it to the Israel Antiquities Authority after the tomb's roof was opened by a bulldozer, to reveal the rock-hewn loculi burial cave.
 The burial was typical of the Second Temple period (516 BCE and 70 CE) in Jerusalem, and one of many in the Jerusalem necropolis which may be encountered as far south as the Arab village of Sur Baher.

 The four cave niches contained twelve ossuaries, of which six had been disturbed by grave robbers.
 One very ornate ossuary contained the bones of two infants, two teenage boys, an adult woman and a man of about 60.
 Besides the detailed etching, there were traces of bright orange paint.
 It was inscribed "Yehosef bar Qayafa" on the long side, and "Yehosef bar Qafa" on the narrow side.

 The bones were eventually reburied on the Mount of Olives.